-Mr. Muenster was Vice President and Chief Financial Officer of ESCO from October 2002 until November 2005.
-From November 2005 until February 2008, he was Senior Vice President and Chief Financial Officer.
+Mr. Muenster was Senior Vice President and Chief Financial Officer of ESCO from November 2005 until February 2008.
 Since the latter date, he has been Executive Vice President and Chief Financial Officer.

 Ms. Barclay was Vice President, Secretary and General Counsel of ESCO from October 1999 until November 2008.
 Since the latter date, she has been Senior Vice President, Secretary and General Counsel.